Design-System-Cookbooks/design-systems/README.md

 # Acknowledgements

-Special thanks to the UXPin team, and the contributors of the [Adele](https://github.com/UXPin/adele) project, which inspired this endeavor.
+1. Special thanks to the UXPin team, and the contributors of the [Adele](https://github.com/UXPin/adele) project, which inspired this endeavor.
 Their commitment to the design community paved the way for projects like ours.
+2. [Clearbit](https://clearbit.com/) for the awesome API that we use to fetch the logos of the design systems.